 Genius naming strategy and weird-3D-Illustration issues aside, Policygenius does a great job on messaging and overall brand strategy, and crushes user experience on their website.
 I just wish they could, you know, put their logo or URL on the subway ad.
 It helps conversion rates, I’ve heard…

 Well, another Subway Startups is in the can, a genius-session spanning everything from GMO-safe relish to keeping Mr. Happy in shape without anyone knowing your dark secret.
-As always, it was a photo finish, but we have to give this round to Sir Kensington.
-Their classic-yet-chic design, super cool mission (healthier, safer food), and bizarre focus on disrupting condiments is just too much to resist.
+As always, it was a photo finish, but the first Golden Token Award goes to… Sir Kensington.
+Their classic-yet-chic design, super cool mission (healthier, safer food), and bizarre strategy of disrupting condiments is just too awesome to resist.
 Well done, Sir!

 Well, that’s it, we hope you enjoyed another of our forays into the land of mass-transit advertising.
 Let us know your thoughts: do you have a suggestion or a brand we should check out?
 Did this edition cut the mustard?
 Drop us a line in the comments section.
 Actually, we don’t have a comments section but feel free to reach out to us here for any feedback, we’d love to hear from you!